nss-day-cohort-41/Holiday-Road-Hopper/README.md

 Team Hopper (named after Grace Hopper, a pioneer in programming) was tasked with creating an app to help users build an itenerary for their perfect vacation following the criteria below.

-Concepts covered in this project including using apis to fetch data from external databases and displaying that data in a way that is useful for the user.
+Concepts covered in this project include using APIs to fetch data from external databases and displaying that data in a way that is useful for the user.

 ![The Great American Road Trip](https://i.imgur.com/VDtJZmO.pngg)